RishabLachuriye/COVID19/README.md

 # COVID19
-This is simple covid19 App to track the daily cases and govt notifications. credits:NIC
+This is a simple covid19 App to track the daily cases and govt notifications. credits:NIC